Young Adult Leadership Advisory Board (LAB)

 Participants receive a leadership opportunity to engage others in service and advocacy roles benefiting younger and future generations, and a path to action on causes important to them.
 Specifically:

-- Leadership Training: SAGE offers leadership training to LAB members by engaging them in decision-making processes, and developing their leadership skills.
+- Leadership Training: SAGE offers leadership training to LAB Leaders by engaging them in decision-making processes, and developing their leadership skills.

-- Activism: SAGE helps LAB members clarify and affirm some of the ways that they can address the causes most important to them by working with SAGE.
+- Activism: SAGE helps LAB Leaders clarify and affirm some of the ways that they can address the causes most important to them by working with SAGE.

-- Advocacy: SAGE members may be more excited to volunteer/advocate alongside a LAB member because both parties would know one another through SAGE.
+- Advocacy: SAGE members may be more excited to volunteer/advocate alongside a LAB Leader because both parties would know one another through SAGE.

 - Mentorship: SAGE members may be able to mentor a LAB Leader, offering real life experience in activism and soft skill development.